Team-Blue-301d85/project-prep/README.md

 ## Ben

+Ben self enjoys and is strong with writing Javascript and building backend frameworks implementing express and node.js.
+He is also familiar with React and is able to build front end user interfaces implementing component architechtures.
+He has a functional level of skill with CSS and can figure it out but prefers to stay more in the logic side than the display side.
+Constructing websites with powerful API user interfaces brings him much joy and satisfaction.

 ## Elizabeth

 Elizabeth has a fundamental understanding of CSS, HTML, and Javascript.
 Elizabeth's strengths include communication, detail oriented, and organization.